-We and our clients may be subject to sales tax in one or more jurisdictions which adversely affect our business.
+We and our clients may be subject to sales tax in one or more jurisdictions, which could adversely affect our business.

 We collect sales or other similar taxes for shipments of our and our clients' goods in certain states and jurisdictions.
 One or more local, state or foreign jurisdictions may seek to impose sales tax collection obligations on us and other out-of-state companies, including our clients, that engage in online commerce, depending upon the nexus we or our clients may have with that jurisdiction and the product or services being performed.
 If unexpected sales tax obligations are successfully imposed upon us or our clients by a state or other jurisdiction, we or our clients could be exposed to substantial tax liabilities for past sales and fines and penalties for failure to collect sales taxes and we or our clients could suffer decreased sales in that state or jurisdiction as the effective cost of purchasing goods from or through us increases for those residing in that state or jurisdiction.
-In addition, new legislation or regulations to the Internet and commercial online services could result in significant additional taxes or regulatory restrictions on our business.
+In addition, new legislation or regulation, the application of laws and regulations from jurisdictions whose laws do not currently apply to our business or the application of existing laws and regulations to the Internet and commercial online services could result in significant additional taxes or regulatory restrictions on our business.
 These taxes could have an adverse effect on our cash flows and results of operations.
 Furthermore, there is a possibility that we or our clients may be subject to significant fines or other payments for any past failures to comply with these requirements.